merenlab/merenlab.org/_posts/anvio/2015-12-09-musings-over-commamox.md

 There is no clear "*take home message*" in this post.
 But if you are in the mood for some serious procrastination, please go ahead and read it at your own risk.
 You will find some insights into a metagenomic dataset, and at the end you may end up finding yourself inspired to look into the details of your own metagenomes in similar ways.

 The reason there is no clear take home message is probably because even the simplest meatgenome is too complex to make *complete* sense of it.
-This is partially due to the complexity of microbial life really, but the rest of the complexity is just the noise and bias we introduce way before we start seeing figures from our data.
+This is partially due to the complexity of microbial life really, but the rest of it is just the noise and bias we introduce way before we start seeing figures from our data.
 Even a single thread of questioning that involves a fraction of the picture can go too deep to reach its end in a reasonable amount of time and effort.
 I think that's what happened here as well, and I believe this post will provide a glimpse into that, too.

 I always see people who write well start their pieces with an insightful and fitting quote from an inspirational person.
 So here is mine: